-This guide is created specifically for a type of hack that adds keyword-heavy gibberish pages to your site which we’ll refer to as the gibberish hack.
+This guide is created specifically for a type of hack that adds keyword-heavy gibberish pages to your site which we’ll refer to as the cloaked keywords and links hack.
 It’s designed for users of popular Content Management Systems (CMSs), but you’ll find this guide useful even if you don’t use a CMS.

 Note: Unsure whether or not your site is hacked?
 Start by reading our how to check if your site is hacked guide.